-Under the provisions of the Intangibles - Goodwill and Other Topic of the Codification, goodwill and intangible assets with indefinite lives are not amortized, but are tested at least annually, during the fourth quarter, for impairment.
+Under the provisions of the Intangibles - Goodwill and Other Topic of the Codification, goodwill and intangible assets with indefinite lives are not amortized, but are tested at least annually for impairment.
 The Company will update the tests between annual tests if events or circumstances occur that would more likely than not reduce the fair value of the business unit with which the goodwill is associated below its carrying amount.
 It is also required that intangible assets with finite lives be amortized over their respective lives to their estimated residual values and reviewed for impairment in accordance with the Property, Plant and Equipment Topic of the Codification.

-Intangible assets of the Company with indefinite lives are primarily goodwill and identifiable trademarks acquired in connection with the acquisition of Schuh Group Ltd. in June 2011 and Hat World Corporation in April 2004.
-The Condensed Consolidated Balance Sheets include goodwill of \$201.9 million for the Lids Sports Group, \$101.9 million for the Schuh Group and \$0.8 million for Licensed Brands at November 1, 2014, \$182.4 million for the Lids Sports Group, \$104.9 million for the Schuh Group and \$0.8 million for Licensed Brands at February 1, 2014 and \$180.4 million for the Lids Sports Group, \$101.8 million for the Schuh Group and \$0.8 million for Licensed Brands at February 1, 2014 and \$180.4 million for the Lids Sports Group, \$101.8 million for the Schuh Group and \$0.8 million for Licensed Brands at November 2, 2013.
+Intangible assets of the Company with indefinite lives are primarily goodwill and identifiable trademarks, net of amortization, acquired in connection with the acquisition of Schuh Group Ltd. in June 2011 and Hat World Corporation in April 2004 and various other small acquisitions.
+The Condensed Consolidated Balance Sheets include goodwill of \$199.8 million for the Lids Sports Group, \$99.6 million for the Schuh Group and \$0.8 million for Licensed Brands at August 1, 2015, \$200.1 million for the Lids Sports Group, \$96.0 million for the Schuh Group and \$0.8 million for Licensed Brands at January 31, 2015 and \$185.5 million for the Lids Sports Group, \$107.3 million for the Schuh Group and \$0.8 million for Licensed Brands at August 2, 2014.
 The Company tests for impairment of intangible assets with an indefinite life, relying on a number of factors including operating results, business plans, projected future cash flows and observable market data.
 The impairment test for identifiable assets not subject to amortization consists of a comparison of the fair value of the intangible asset with its carrying amount.
 The Company has not had an impairment charge for intangible assets.

-In connection with acquisitions, the Company records goodwill on its Condensed Consolidated Financial Statements.
-This asset is not amortized but is subject to an impairment assessment at least annually.
-If the impairment assessment indicates that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then a two-step impairment is performed based on projected future cash flows from the acquired business discounted at a rate commensurate with the risk the Company considers to be inherent in its current business model.
-The Company performs the impairment assessment annually as of the close of its fiscal year, or more frequently if events or circumstances indicate that the value of the asset might be impaired.
+In connection with acquisitions, the Company records goodwill on its Condensed Consolidated Balance Sheets.
+This asset is not amortized but is subject to an impairment assessment at least annually, based on projected future cash flows from the acquired business discounted at a rate commensurate with the risk the Company considers to be inherent in its current business model.
+The Company performs the impairment test annually as of the close of its fiscal year, or more frequently if events or circumstances indicate that the value of the asset might be impaired.